Confused about energy saving? We take a look at some of the top energy myths to find out which ones actually do help you save money and energy.

 Compare and Start Saving Today

-Reducing the amount of energy you use is a great way to keep bills down, another is to make sure you are on the best possible tariff and are paying as little as possible for what you do use.
+Reducing the amount of energy you use is a great way to keep bills down, another is to make sure you are on the best possible energy tariff and are paying as little as possible for what you do use.

 Staysure has partnered with energyhelpline to provide a comparison service that helps you save money on energy bills by comparing all UK suppliers with the click of a button.